tc39/notes/es7/2016-05/may-24.md

 BT: when we grow our frame we're not reusing the older frame

-AR: but this is not observable
+ARB: but this is not observable

 WH: Releasing resources only matters (i.e. is observable) in the asymptote.
 If you have a function that calls itself n times with a constant number of arguments, then using Ω(n) space resources would definitely be observable.
 If the arguments are growing, say you allocate frame sizes in powers of 2 and reuse them until you cross the next power-of-2, eventually you'll reach a max function frame size s, and, important, the total size of all frames will be O(s).
 You can then do amortized analysis and pretend that the original frame had size s.
 If you do increase the number of arguments without limits, you're going to run out of memory anyway, with or without tailcalls, because you won't have enough resources to hold even one frame.